HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ## How XML Entity Resolution Works

-When an XML parser encounters an entity reference like `&xxe;` it needs to resolve it.
+A useful way to think about it: the XML parser is an interpreter, entities are its variables, external entities are file and network I/O operations, and parameter entities are a meta-programming layer that lets you define new variables dynamically inside the DTD.
+When the parser encounters an entity reference like `&xxe;` it needs to resolve it.
 The resolution process follows these steps:

 1. Parser reads the DOCTYPE declaration and processes internal/external DTD subsets
 2. Entity declarations are registered (both general entities and parameter entities)